Kotlin/kandy/docs/topics/samples/candlestick/Candlestick-Simple.md

 # Candlestick Simple

 <web-summary>
-Explore 'Candlestick Simple' in Kotlin using Kandy to understand the trend of a financial dataset.
+Explore 'Candlestick Simple' in Kotlin using Kandy to understand the trend of a financial dataset with candlestick chart.
-This example demonstrates the effective use of candlesticks in visualizing the "candle" data.
 </web-summary>

 <card-summary>